What’s new in 2022

 Visitors must absolutely book their tickets online and select the date and time of their visit.
 Tickets are date-time stamped to control the flow of visitors.
 This rule ensures public safety and allows visitors a more intimate exploration of the exhibitions.

-The museum boutique and bookstore are open, however the restaurant and bistro are NOT open.
+The museum boutique and bookstore are open, as is The Beaux-Arts Bistro.

 Richard Burnett